The secret of persuasion is to induce the person to persuade him or herself.

 - Theodore Roosevelt

-I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use.
+I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo

 - Galileo Galilei